 - Your Vine username (or username of the person whose video you wish to download)

 Step #1.
 Go to Vine.co and write your username at the end of the URL.

 Example: If your username is igeeksblog, the URL should be https://vine.co/igeeksblog.Step #2.
 Hit enter, and you will see all the short Vine videos there.Step #3.
 Click on the date shown below the video.
 Step #4.
 Place your mouse pointer on the video and make sure it starts playing.
 Now right-click.
 Click on Save Video As… → Save.

-Now, you may transfer this video to your iPhone or iPad using AirDrop, iTunes, Finder, Cloud storage apps, third party softwares, etc. If you wish to copy these Vine videos to your Android phone, you can do so by using a compatible cable.
+Now, you may transfer this video to your iPhone or iPad using AirDrop, iTunes, Finder, Cloud storage apps, third party software, etc. If you wish to copy these Vine videos to your Android phone, you can do so by using a compatible cable.

 Also, we have heard that Vine co-founder Dom Hofmann is working on an app/service named Byte that is currently in a closed beta with community members from a Byte dedicated forum who were invited to test the app.
-It is expected to be made publically available sometime in 2020.
+It is expected to be made publicly available sometime in 2020.
 Until then, lets us work with what we have!

 You may like to take a peek at…

 - How to Secretly Watch Someone’s Instagram Story on iPhone